spotify/folsom/README.md

 this will create connection flapping which will result in an increase of failed requests and/or increased request latencies.

-A better way of setting timeouts on individual requests (In Java 9+) is something like this:
+A better way of setting timeouts on individual requests (in Java 9+) is something like this:

 ```java
 CompletableFuture<T> future = client.get(...).toCompletableFuture().orTimeout(...);